 - Penalty APR: The penalty APR, which is often much higher than the card’s purchase APR, kicks in if you’ve been late at least 60 days on a payment, and your card issuer has given you at least 45 days’ written notice before increasing your rate.
 You may also lose your grace period.
 If you’ve triggered a penalty APR, it will remain on the account until you’ve made on-time payments for six months.

-As you learn more about how your credit card works and follow these tips, you’ll be able to better maximize the value of your card’s benefits while avoiding unnecessary interest charges.
+As you learn more about how your credit card works and follow these tips, you’ll be able to better reap the value of its benefits while avoiding unnecessary interest charges.

 The editorial content on this page is based solely on the objective assessment of our writers and is not driven by advertising dollars.
 It has not been provided or commissioned by the credit card issuers.
 However, we may receive compensation when you click on links to products from our partners.